 - marker (for face and stripes)

-Download the Free Paper Tiger Printable.
+Download the Free Tiger Craft Template.
 You will be stapling the templates to sheets of colored paper and cutting out shapes up to 10 at a time.

-Step 2: Staple and Cut Out the Tiger Shapes
+Step 2: Staple and Cut Out the Tiger Craft Shapes

 Once you have the print outs, staple them to up to 10 sheets of copy paper, 5 sheets of cardstock or 6-10 sheets of construction paper.